acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     System structure, the RSS software runs on a host that controls the sensor.

-RSS is provided as library files and is written in C and designed to be portable between different platforms, a list of currently supported processor architectures and toolchains are available at the Acconeer developer site acconeer.com.
-Apart from RSS Acconeer provides Example applications and stubbed software integration source code in the Software development kits (SDKs) as well as full reference integrations for selected platforms.
+RSS is provided as library files and is written in C and designed to be portable between different platforms, a list of currently supported processor architectures and toolchains are available at the `Acconeer developer site <https://developer.acconeer.com>`_.
+Apart from RSS, Acconeer provides Example applications and stubbed software integration source code in the Software development kits (SDKs) as well as full reference integrations for selected platforms.

 Acconeer provide four types of applications: